manishprasad75/LoginPage/readme.txt

 5. In registration page provide valid email as it will send OTP on that email to verify the email.

-5. I try my best to make it more generic.
+6. I try my best to make it more generic.
 So that it won't be depend on any framework.

+7. Used /admin -> to go to admin page.